-To build the projective models of the jacobian (over $\Z$, or finite extensions) that we shall need for our arithmetic B\'ezout, we use Moret-Bailly theory as follows.
-For much more about similar constructions in the general setting of abelian varieties, we refer to~\cite{BI96}, 2.4 and 4.3; see also \cite{Pa12}.
+To build-up the projective models of the jacobian (over $\Z$, or finite extensions), and associated heights, that we shall need for our arithmetic B\'ezout, we use Moret-Bailly theory, in the sense of~\cite{MB86}, as follows.
+For more about similar constructions in the general setting of abelian varieties we refer to~\cite{BI96}, 2.4 and 4.3; see also~\cite{Pa12}.

-Let therefore $(J,L(\Theta ))$ stand for the principally polarized abelian variety $J_0 (p)$ endowed with the invertible sheaf associate with its symmetric theta divisor, defined over some small extension of~$\Q$ (cf.~(\ref{theta}) below and around for more details).
-Endow the complex base-changes of the associate invertible sheaf $L(\Theta )$ with its cubist hermitian metric.
-If~${\cal N}_{J,{\cal O}_K}$ is the N\'eron model of $J$ over the ring of integers ${\cal O}_K$ of a number field $K$, we know this is a semistable scheme over ${\cal O}_K$, whose only non-proper fibers are above primes ${\mathfrak{P}}$ of characteristic $p$ (where it then is purely toric).
+Let therefore $(J,L(\Theta ))$ stand for the principally polarized abelian variety $J_0 (p)$ endowed with the invertible sheaf associated with its symmetric theta divisor, defined over some small extension of~$\Q$ (see~(\ref{theta}) below and around for more details).
+Endow the complex base-changes of the associated invertible sheaf $L(\Theta )$ with its cubist hermitian metric.
+If~${\cal N}_{J,{\cal O}_K}$ is the N\'eron model of $J$ over the ring of integers ${\cal O}_K$ of a number field $K$, we know it is a semistable scheme over ${\cal O}_K$, whose only non-proper fibers are above primes ${\mathfrak{P}}$ of characteristic $p$, where it then is purely toric.
 At any such ${\mathfrak{P}}$, with ramification index $e_\mathfrak{P}$, the group scheme ${\cal N}_{J,{\cal O}_K}$ has components group